sky-uk/ruby-bootcamp/tutors.md

 # Tutors Guide

-The purpose of this guide is to provide information for anyone delivering this learning material.
+The purpose of this guide is to provide information for anyone delivering this learning material to candidates.

 ## Contents